dbt-labs/docs.getdbt.com/website/docs/community/resources/code-of-conduct.md

 # dbt Community Code of Conduct

-This Code of Conduct applies to all dbt Community spaces both online and off.
-This includes: Slack, Discourse, code repositories (dbt Core, dbt packages etc), Office Hours and Meetups.
+This Code of Conduct applies to all dbt Community spaces, both online and offline.
+This includes Slack, Discourse, code repositories (dbt Core, dbt packages, etc.), Office Hours, and Meetups.
 Participants are responsible for knowing and abiding by this Code of Conduct.

 This Code of Conduct has two sections: